 Construct a new rail line on the west side of Willmar.
 The project includes the realignment of US 12 and the reconstruction of Hwy 40, including two new bridges.
 The rail line will connect the following two existing main track subdivisions.
 The Morris subdivision parallels Hwy 12 west of Willmar.
 The Marshall subdivision parallels Kandiyohi CR 55/CR 15 and Hwy 23 to the southwest.These subdivisions serve local, regional and national rail customers in the Northwest, Midwest, and southern United States.

-- Estimated end of road construction: Fall 2020
+- Estimated end of road construction: fall 2021

 - The Hoffman Team - major participants of the team include Hoffman Construction Company, Lunda Construction Company, and Bolton & Menk, Inc.